aldelaro5/Bug-Fables-Internal-Docs/TextAsset Data/Enemies data.md

 All `battleentity` fields are loaded only when the `createentity` parameter is true.
 Additionally, some fields have special loading logic:

-* `exp`: The field is left at 0 if the party's level is 27 or if RUIGEE is active ([flags](../Flags%20arrays/flags.md) 613).
+* `exp`: The field is left at 0 if the party's level is 27 or if RUIGEE is active ([flag](../Flags%20arrays/flags.md) 613).
 It will be loaded, but overridden to 0 if the `noexp` parameter is true.
 Additionally, the actual amount loaded is scaled using the current level, but there are special cases with WaspTrooper and WaspHealer depending on the current map and area which can increase by 1.65x or 2.5x (floored) the amount of exp before scaling it.
-Additionally, the final amount after scaling if applicable is decreased by 80% floored and then clamped from 0 to 5 if [flags](../Flags%20arrays/flags.md) 162 is true (during a B.O.S.S or Cave Of Trials session).
-This number than gets decreased by 90% floored if it is TANGYBUG or an unseen enemy during Cave Of Trials.
+Additionally, the final amount after scaling if applicable is decreased by 80% floored and then clamped from 0 to 5 if [flag](../Flags%20arrays/flags.md) 162 is true (during a B.O.S.S or Cave Of Trials session).
+This number then gets decreased by 90% floored if it is TANGYBUG or an unseen enemy during Cave Of Trials.
 * `sizeonfreeze` If the loaded vector is not long enough (0.1 magnitude), it will default to be `size` * 0.25.
 * `hardatk`, `harddef`, `hardhp`, `hp`, `def`: see the section below detailing how enemy stats difficulty scaling works.
-* `position`: If its value is Random, then it will be determined randomly and uniformly between Ground and Flying, but there's an exception if the enemy is a Mushroom and [flags](../Flags%20arrays/flags.md) 24 is true (received the Turn Relay tutorial) in which case, the position field is Flying.
+* `position`: If its value is Random, then it will be determined randomly and uniformly between Ground and Flying, but there's an exception if the enemy is a Mushroom and [flag](../Flags%20arrays/flags.md) 24 is true (received the Turn Relay tutorial) in which case, the position field is Flying.
-* Portrait sprite index: This field is overridden to 225 for a Cape, 226 for a Krawler and 227 for a CursedSkull if [flags](../Flags%20arrays/flags.md) 664 is true (Approached the oven during Chapter 7).
+* Portrait sprite index: This field is overridden to 225 for a Cape, 226 for a Krawler and 227 for a CursedSkull if [flag](../Flags%20arrays/flags.md) 664 is true (Approached the oven during Chapter 7).
+This overrides the portrait sprite to include the fire variants of the enemy

 ### Stats difficulty scaling